AndyObtiva/abstract_feature_branch/README.md

 Release Notes
 -------------

+Version 0.3.1:

+- Removed dependency on the rails_config gem

 Version 0.3.0:

 - Simplified features.yml requirement to have a features header under each environment
-- Removed dependency on the rails_config gem
 - Moved feature storage from Settings object to AbstractFeatureBranch::FEATURES

 Version 0.2.0: